-The School of Chemical Sciences, along with the Departments of Chemical and Biomolecular Engineering and Chemistry, celebrated the Designation of an ACS National Historic Chemical Landmark for St. Elmo Brady on February 5, 2019.
-Dr. Brady was the first African American to earn a PhD in chemistry in the United States.
-Read More.
+St. Elmo Brady was the first African American to earn a PhD in chemistry in the United States.
+The School of Chemical Sciences, along with the Departments of Chemical and Biomolecular Engineering and Chemistry, celebrated the Designation of an ACS National Historic Chemical Landmark for Dr. Brady on February 5, 2019.
+Read more about St. Elmo Brady on the Chemistry website and watch the following short video which highlights his accomplishments, including during his time at the University of Illinois at Champaign-Urbana.

 Illinois investing in two projects in the Department of Chemical and Biomolecular Engineering

 The University of Illinois at Urbana-Champaign is generating new sources of revenue while continuing to invest in education, research, and public engagement.
 Through the Investment for Growth initiative, 18 projects from colleges and institutes across campus, including four selected in the College of Liberal Arts and Sciences,are receiving a total of more than $24 million in funding over a three year period to benefit institutional excellence, education, and research.

 During the Fall of 2019, colleges and institutes were invited to submit project proposals with details on funding models, demand and potential impact.
 Associate Chancellor and Vice Provost for Budget and Resource Planning Paul Ellinger said criteria included projects focused on continued excellence, financial feasibility, enhancing the student experience, alignment with industry demand, likelihood of stability, and increasing efficiency.